wmax641/dmarc-anal/README.md

 ## dmarc-anal

-PoC project based off @debricked/dmarc-visualizer, but using MS Graph to pull DMARC agg reports from an O365 mailbox, and also built with production usage in mind
+PoC project based off @debricked/dmarc-visualizer, but using MS Graph to pull DMARC agg reports from an O365 mailbox.

 Expected flow is to:
 * Read DMARC agg reports from an O365 inbox via MS Graph / Azure App